C. S. Forester: Personal life

 Forester married Kathleen Belcher in 1926.
 They had two sons, John, born in 1929, and George, born in 1933.
-Forrester moved to Berkeley, CA in 1940 to further his career in Hollywood, commuting back and forth from Los Angeles.
-He had previously commuted back and forth from London since the production of Payment Deferred in 1932, but felt exhausted from the culture in LA and felt he needed even the little distance Berkely provided.
-He was striken with arteriosclerosis while at sea on a research trip aboard the USS Tennessee (BB-43) in 1943 which would leave him crippled.
+Forester moved to Berkeley, California, US in 1940 to further his career in Hollywood, commuting back and forth from Los Angeles.
+He had previously commuted back and forth from London since the production of Payment Deferred in 1932, but felt exhausted from the culture in LA and felt he needed even the little distance Berkeley provided.
+He was stricken with arteriosclerosis while at sea on a research trip aboard the USS Tennessee in 1943 which would leave him crippled.
 Belcher and Forester divorced in 1945.

-Kathleen Belcher's greatuncle was Capt.
-Edward Belcher, RN, who achieved renown as a hydrographer and explorer.
+Kathleen Belcher's greatuncle was Edward Belcher, who achieved renown as a hydrographer and explorer.
 After his retirement, Belcher devoted much of his time to writing.
 After penning biographical material, he turned his hand to naval fiction, inventing a character called Horatio Howard Brenton, and attributing great feats and adventures to him.
 It is possible that Forester found some inspiration in these stories for his own Horatio Hornblower.

-In 1947 Forester married another childhood friend, Dorothy Foster, as Forester's fortunes prospered from the successful releases of The African Queen and Captain Horatio Hornblower, the later which then Princess Elizabeth and Princess Margaret visited the set of, and Princess Margaret attended the London premiere.
-Queen Elizabeth offered to honor Forester with a Commander of the British Empire in her 1953 Coronation Honours, however he turned it down in the hope of a knighthood.
+In 1947 Forester married another childhood friend, Dorothy Foster, as Forester's fortunes prospered from the successful releases of The African Queen and Captain Horatio Hornblower, the later which the then Princess Elizabeth and Princess Margaret visited the set of, and Princess Margaret attended the London premiere.
+Queen Elizabeth offered to award Forester the honour of Commander of the Order of the British Empire in her 1953 Coronation Honours; however, he turned it down in the hope of a knighthood.

 Forester moved into his son John Forester's Fullerton, California home in 1959, suffered a stroke in 1964 which affected his ability to continue writing, and died on 2 April 1966.

 John Forester wrote a two-volume biography of his father, including many elements of Forester's life which became clear to his son only after his father's death.